serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 Users are encouraged to use this component instead of the `serverless-nextjs-plugin`.
 This component was built and designed using lessons learned from the serverless plugin.

 #### [CI/CD] A new CloudFront distribution is created on every CI build.
-I wasn't expecting that.
+I wasn't expecting that

 You need to commit your application state in source control.
 That is the files under the `.serverless` directory.
 The serverless team is currently working on remote state storage so this won't be necessary in the future.